adapter-hub/website/posts/2023/11/introducing-adapters.md

 In the following, we highlight important components of _Adapters_.
 If you have used `adapter-transformers` before, much of this will look familiar.
+In this case, you might directly want to jump to our [transitioning guide](https://docs.adapterhub.ml/transitioning.html), which highlights relevant differences between _Adapters_ and `adapter-transformers`.
+The additions and changes compared to the latest version of `adapter-transformers` can also be found [in our release notes)(https://github.com/adapter-hub/adapters/releases/tag/v0.1.0).

 ## Transformers Integration